What are the signs of a cardiac arrest?

 Can you recover from a cardiac arrest?

-Immediate CPR can be used to keep oxygen circulating around the body until a defibrillator can be used and/or until the ambulance arrives.
+Immediate CPR will keep oxygen circulating around the body until a defibrillator can be used and/or until the emergency services arrive.

-What's the difference between a heart attack and cardiac arrest?
+What's the difference between a cardiac arrest and a heart attack?

-A cardiac arrest occurs when the heart suddenly stops pumping blood around the body.
-Someone who is having a cardiac arrest will suddenly lose consciousness and will stop breathing or stop breathing normally.
-Unless immediately treated by CPR this always leads to death within minutes.
+A cardiac arrest occurs when the heart suddenly stops pumping blood around the body, often because of a problem with the electrical signals to the heart muscle.
+Someone who is having a cardiac arrest will suddenly collapse and will stop breathing.